 Automattic employs over 800 people across the USA and 67 other countries.
-They’ve achieved this thanks to their company-wide flexible working policy.
+They’ve achieved this thanks to their company-wide hybrid working policy.
 Auttomatic even employs people who have no fixed home and prefer to spend their time traveling.
 Provided they can access decent WiFi on a reliable basis, that is.

 With Automattic, Matt built in flexibility from the ground up.
 As he puts it, ‘Our focus on distributed work didn’t happen accidentally.
 It was a conscious choice from the very beginning.
 In fact, you’ll probably notice I don’t use the word “remote,” because it sets up the expectation that some people are essential, and some aren’t.
 I use the word “distributed” to describe what we do, where everyone is on an equal playing field.’

 Automattic even supplies its employees with a stipend to use however they see fit.
-That might mean setting up a comfortable home office for one employee, or paying for the coffees a more nomadic employee might have to buy to keep using a café's internet connection.
+That might mean setting up a comfortable home office for one employee.
+Or paying for the coffees a more nomadic employee might have to buy to keep using a café's internet connection.

 ‘I believe that talent and intelligence are equally distributed throughout the world, but opportunity is not.
 In Silicon Valley, you have the big tech companies fishing from essentially the same small pond or bay,’ he says.

 ‘By making the company distributed, we can fish from the entire ocean.
 Instead of hiring someone who grew up in Japan, but now lives in California, you can gain someone who lives, works, wakes up in the morning and goes to sleep every night wherever they are in the world.
 They bring a different understanding of that culture, and a different lived experience day-to-day.’

 That’s a pretty solid answer to the question, “does hybrid working improve talent pool recruitment”?
 Watch Matt Mullenweg talk about his philosophy on job flexibility and distributed business models.